 What publications need to have an ISBN/ISSN?

-It is recommended that you use an ISBN/ISSN on major publications that must be deposited the Stable Tasmanian Open Repository Service (STORS) to fulfil legal deposit requirements under the Libraries Act 1984.
+It is recommended that you use an ISBN/ISSN on major publications that must be deposited in the National eDeposit (NED) service to fulfil legal deposit requirements under the Libraries Act 1984.

 What is classed as a major publication?